toneflix/laravel-fileable/README.md

 Everytime a file is saved, we emit the `\ToneflixCode\LaravelFileable\Events\FileSaved` event which you can listen to and perform further actions.

-The event signature, includes the current instance of the model that was saved and the associated `mediaFileInfo()`
+The event signature, includes the current instance of the model that was saved, the associated `mediaFileInfo()` and the original filename from the upload request file.

 _EventServiceProvider_ or anywhere else you listen to events